Dobri Isak

 Dobri Isak (Serbian Cyrillic: Добри Исак; trans.
 Kind Isaac) was a Yugoslav post-punk/darkwave band formed in Niš in 1983.

-Dobri Isak existed for only several years, releasing only one studio album, Mi plačemo iza tamnih naočara (1984), before disbanding in 1986.
-During the following decades the band's only album enjoyed a cult status, and after it was reissued in 2009, it gained new attention from the audience and recognition from music critics in Serbia and other former Yugoslav republics.
+Dobri Isak existed for only a couple years, releasing only one studio album, Mi plačemo iza tamnih naočara (1984), before disbanding in 1986.
+During the following decades the band's only album enjoyed a cult status, and after it was reissued in 2009, it gained new attention from audiences and recognition from music critics in Serbia and other former Yugoslav republics.

 History

 1983 - 1986

-In late 1983 Predrag Cvetičanin (guitar, vocals), with Zoran Đorđević (guitar), Branko (bass guitar) and Boban (drums), formed the band Dobri Isak.
-Having performed at minor local clubs, the band recorded a home made demo, however, the lineup dissolved during the summer of the following year.
+In late 1983 Predrag Cvetičanin (guitar, vocals), along with Zoran Đorđević (guitar), Branko (bass guitar) and Boban (drums), formed Dobri Isak.
+Having performed at minor local clubs, the band recorded a home-made demo, however, the lineup dissolved during the summer of the following year.
 After several months, Cvetičanin, with bass guitarist Miloš Miladinović and drummer Saša Marković "Markiz", reformed the band.
-Soon after Nenad Cvetičanin, Predrag's brother, also became a member of the band.
+Soon after that, Nenad Cvetičanin, Predrag's brother, also became a member of the band.
 He joined the band while his own, Arnold Layne, was on hiatus.

 The band recorded their first and only studio album Mi plačemo iza tamnih naočara (We Cry Behind Dark Glasses), released in 1984 by the Niš Students' Cultural Center (SKC), being the first release of the Center's Studentkult production, which issued an array of musical and literary releases.
 The album, released on compact cassette only and printed in a limited number of 100 copies, had been distributed by the Ljubljana Students' Cultural Center, and rapidly sold out.

 The band presented their new material to the Niš audience, also performing at the 1985 Serbian Youth Festival in Knjaževac, winning the Best Performance Award, and gaining the opportunity to appear at the Dani Novih Omladinskih Novina (Days of New Youth Magazine) in Split during the summer of the same year.
 After the Split performance, the band performed with several other Niš bands at the Pozdrav iz Niša (Greetings from Niš) manifestation in Skopje.
-In a short period of time, the band had another performance in Skopje, appearing as guests at the first solo concert of the band Padot na Vizantija.
+In a short time period, the band had another performance in Skopje, appearing as guests at the first solo concert of the band Padot na Vizantija.

-During the late 1985, the band performed at the Rock Bands Festival held at the Belgrade Youth Center, and in early 1986 the band had two appearances at the Zagreb alternative rock festival Yu Rock Moment, on March in the semi-final, and on May at the festival finale, held at the Republic Square, performing with Let 3, Oktobar 1864, and Mizar.
-During 1986 Predrag Cvetičanin produced the recordings for the Niš synthpop band Romantične Boje (Romantic Collors), singing part of the lead vocals on the track "San" ("A Dream"), but the recordings were never released due to the unsuccessful negotiations with PGP-RTB.
+During late 1985, the band performed at the Rock Bands Festival held at the Belgrade Youth Center, and in early 1986 the band had two appearances at the Zagreb alternative rock festival Yu Rock Moment, during March in the semi-final, and in May at the festival finale, held at the Republic Square, performing with Let 3, Oktobar 1864, and Mizar.
+During 1986 Predrag Cvetičanin produced the recordings for the Niš synthpop band Romantične Boje (Romantic Colours), singing part of the lead vocals on the track "San" ("A Dream"), but the recordings were never released due to the unsuccessful negotiations with PGP-RTB.

 Dobri Isak performed until June 1986, when they held their last concert, performing with Arnold Layne and Mizar at Niš Synagogue, after which they decided to split up.